FCPS Budget Basics

 Operating Budget: Programs, Services & Salaries

-To comply with Maryland’s 2002 Bridge to Excellence legislation and the mandates of the federal No Child Left Behind Act (NCLB), FCPS has a five-year Master Plan describing how we will allocate resources to meet performance standards.
+To comply with Maryland’s 2002 Bridge to Excellence legislation and the federal mandates, FCPS has a five-year Master Plan describing how we will allocate resources to meet performance standards.
 The general operating fund for FCPS aligns with the Master Plan and covers the cost of providing instruction and supporting day-to-day activities in the schools—instructional materials and supplies, programs and services, salaries, transportation and technology.
 The operating budget also includes food service and self insurance funds.

 On the local level, preparing the FCPS operating budget is virtually a year-round process.
 Each fall, school system staff members begin discussing priorities, and managers begin to compile budget requests for the next fiscal year.
 Supervisors review and adjust the preliminary requests before submitting them to the school system's Budget Office; the Superintendent and other officials review them.
 After careful consideration of the school system needs and public feedback about priorities, the Superintendent recommends an operating budget to the Board of Education (BOE) in January.